 Profile – NPCA Members

-NINETY-FIVE percent are college graduates, 40 percent have at least a Masters degree.
+NINETY-FIVE percent are college graduates; 40 percent have at least a Masters degree.
 They earn $55,000 a year, own their own homes and drive two cars.
-They work on the internet, travel with cellular phones, and depend on mutual funds to help put two children through college.
+They work on the Internet, travel with cell phones, and depend on mutual funds to help put two children through college.
 They buy books about African politics, Asian commerce, Latin American forests and American reforms.
 Sixty percent have traveled to more than five foreign countries, for business and for pleasure.
 The kids go, too.

-FROM A RECENT SURVEY: 29% still use the language they acquired overseas.
-In their own communities, 97% engage in projects teaching neighbors about the developing world; 78% participate in foreign affairs lobbies and political campaigns, or volunteer at food banks, homeless shelters, in scouting, 4-H groups, and tutoring programs.
-Nine percent take their worldly causes to radio and television.
+TWENTY NINE percent still use the language they acquired overseas.
+In their own communities, 97 percent engage in projects teaching neighbors about the developing world; 78 percent participate in political campaigns and lobbying for foreign affairs, or volunteer at food banks, homeless shelters, in scouting, 4-H groups, and tutoring programs.
+Nine percent take their global causes to radio and television.

 - Bachelors 22%